 BNBranding how to choose the right message for your ads

-TMI – How information is killing your advertising
+Easy Ad Hacks — TMI is killing your advertising

-brand credibility from branding expertsContrary to popular belief, information is the enemy of persuasion.
-Not the friend.
-In fact, too much information is the number one killer of advertising, presentations, speeches and brand messages in general.
+brand credibility from branding expertsContrary to popular belief, information is the enemy of persuasion, not the friend.
+Too much information is the number one killer of advertising.
+So if you’re looking for easy ad hacks, just reduce the amount of information.

 Lead them gently down that primrose path to conversion.

-Just get the word out there.
-Load ’em up with product specs and features.
+Hit ’em over the head with product specs and features.
 Give ’em every detail of the coming event.
-Show ’em every product that’s on sale!
-Baffle ’em with the factoids.
+Show them every product that’s on sale.
+Baffle them with details and factoids.

-Here’s an example: Several local hearing aid businesses run huge, full-page ads in the paper every week.
-It’s a wise media strategy, because the newspaper reaches senior citizens quite effectively.
+Here’s a n example: Several local hearing aid businesses run huge, full-page ads in the paper every week.
+(It’s a wise media strategy, because senior citizens are the only people reading the newspaper these days.)

-The ads are all type and hype… packed with nothing but facts, retail features and weasels.
+The ads are all type and hype… packed with claims about the “revolutionary new technology,” exhaustive feature lists and unbelievable promises.
 Someone could easily win that marketing battle simply by removing the facts and taking a less-is-more approach.

 A Harvard Business Review study revealed the underlying problem with more information: unnecessarily confusing paths to a purchasing decision.

-The study compared the online advertising of two digital camera brands.
-Brand A used extensive technical and feature information such as megapixel rating, memory and resolution details.
+The study compared the digital advertising of two camera brands.
+Brand A used extensive technical information such as megapixel rating, memory and resolution details.
 Nothing about the beautiful images you could capture.

 And guess what?
 All that information didn’t lead people closer to a decision.
 It led them down a frustrating rabbit hole and drove them to consider Brand B.